Workers' Comp

 Brian Allen

-VP of Government Affairs, Mitchell Pharmacy Solutions, An Enlyte Company
+VP of Government Affairs, Enlyte Pharmacy Solutions

 Over the last several years there has been a concerted effort in state legislatures to regulate the activities of Pharmacy Benefit Managers or PBMs.
 The focus has primarily been on the activities of PBMs in the commercial and government health space.
 However, workers’ compensation PBMs are sometimes roped into those same laws, even though there is a vast difference between how traditional health care PBMs and workers’ compensation PBMs operate.
 For example, in a traditional health care PBM program, there is pre-determined eligibility and a pre-determined benefit.
 In most cases the covered individual has to pay a co-pay or deductible as part of the transaction.
 Traditional health care PBMs develop formularies based on negotiations with drug manufacturers, rebate potential and the net cost of the drug to the plan.
 Traditional health care PBMs can restrict access to certain drugs by not placing them on their formulary or by placing them in a higher cost tier.